giulong/spectrum/README.md

 ## Html report

 Spectrum generates a html report using [Extent Reports](https://www.extentreports.com/).
 By default, it will be produced under the `target/spectrum/reports` folder.
+Check the `extent` node in the `configuration.default.yaml` to see how to customise it.

-You can see an example here:
+You can see an example report here:

 <img src="src/main/resources/images/ExtentReports-screenshot.png" alt="Extent Reports">